Kitty Brougham, M.S., LMHP, Counselor

 Rebecka enjoys spending time outdoors, traveling, cooking and swimming.

-Terri and Pat are the Support Staff for Center for Health and Counseling.
+Terri and Michelle are the Support Staff for Center for Health and Counseling.
 They welcome students when they come to the Center for Health and Counseling, make sure they fill out the necessary proper paperwork, and assist students in gaining access to the help they need.